 Where Did Open Banking Come From?

-Before the open banking reforms in 2018, the UK government had already been kicking around ideas on how to reform the UK banking sector for some time.
-The government’s concern was that established banks in the UK held a monopoly over the financial services sector which meant that there was no way for new financial service providers to offer new products and services and thus very little competition in the market.
+Before the open banking reforms in 2018, the UK government had already been kicking around ideas on reforming the UK banking sector for some time.
+The government’s concern was that established banks in the UK held a monopoly over the financial services sector, which meant that there was no way for new financial service providers to offer new products and services and thus very little competition in the market.

 What Does Open Banking Mean for Consumers?